hyunin-lee/hyunin-lee.github.io/index.md

 </div>
 -->
 ### About
 I am Hyunin Lee, a second-year Ph.D. student at UC Berkeley.
-I am interested in __simultaneously co-optimizing the design and learning algorithms of an agent and environment framework__.
+I am interested in __simultaneously co-optimizing the design and learning algorithms of an agent and environment in reinforcement learning__.
 I am fortunate to work with [Somayeh Sojoudi](https://people.eecs.berkeley.edu/~sojoudi/index.html) and [Javad Lavaei](https://lavaei.ieor.berkeley.edu/).
 Prior to joining Berkeley, I received my B.S. degree from Seoul National University where I have worked on research projects within neuroscience and machine learning with [Yong-Lae Park](https://softrobotics.snu.ac.kr/).

 Besides my research, __I am interested in democratizing AI education 📚👩🏻‍💻.
 I cofound and currently advise__ [**OUTTA**](https://outta.ai/).